Flagsmith/flagsmith-docs/docs/clients/node.md

 ## Get in touch

-If you have any questions about our projects you can email <a href="mailto:projects@solidstategroup.com">projects@solidstategroup.com</a>.
+If you have any questions about our projects you can email [support@bullet-train.io](mailto:support@bullet-train.io).